hzeller/rpi-rgb-led-matrix/README.md

   * Switch off on-board sound (`dtparam=audio=off` in `/boot/config.txt`).
     External USB sound adapters work, and are much better quality anyway, so that is recommended if you happen to need sound.
-The on-board sound uses a timing circuit that the RGB-Matrix needs.
+The on-board sound uses a timing circuit that the RGB-Matrix needs (it seems in some distributions, such as arch-linux, this is not enough and you need to explicitly blacklist the snd_bcm2835 module).

   * Don't run anything that messes in parallel with the GPIO pins, e.g.
     PiGPIO library/daemon.